solosage1/anyprice-oracle/EIP.md

 ## Security Risk Register

 Implementing ERC-76xx entails several risks which should be catalogued and managed.
 The following register considers risks applicable to the standard in general.
-For Version 1.0 implementations on OP-Stack chains, which exclusively use the canonical Bedrock Cross-Domain Messenger, certain risks (particularly those related to alternative, non-canonical transport layers or off-chain signers) are largely mitigated by the inherent security of the L1 and the canonical messenger.
+For Version 1.0 implementations on OP-Stack chains, which primarily use the Superchain Interop Messenger (SIM) for L2-L2 communication and the canonical Bedrock Cross-Domain Messenger for L1-involved communication, certain risks (particularly those related to alternative, non-canonical transport layers or off-chain signers) are largely mitigated by the inherent security of these messengers.
 However, these risks remain relevant for potential future ERC-76xx extensions that might define such alternative paths, or for implementations on non-OP-Stack chains using different transport mechanisms.
+It is important to note that Superchain Interop, including SIM, is in active development and not yet considered production-ready at the time of writing; implementers should consult the latest Optimism documentation for current status and recommendations.

 * **Stale Data / Timing Risk:** A data update might arrive or be executed after its intended validity window, potentially leading contracts to act on outdated information.
 Mitigation: Include